status-im/nimbus-eth2/docs/the_style_book/src/06_tooling.md

 We track dependencies using `git` submodules to ensure a consistent build environment for all development.
 This includes the Nim compiler, which is treated like just another dependency - when checking out a top-level project, it comes with an `env.sh` file that allows you to enter the build environment, similar to python `venv`.

-When working with upstream projects, it's often convenient to _fork_ the project and submodule the fork, in case urgent fixes / patches are needed.
+When working with upstream projects, it's sometimes convenient to _fork_ the project and submodule the fork, in case urgent fixes / patches are needed.
 These patches should be passed on to the relevant upstream.

 ### Pros